bernhardAxonIvy/doc/source/engine-guide/getting-started/debian.rst

   or remove users, assign user to roles, enable or disable applications, etc.
   Therefore, you need at least one administrator so that you can later administrate the Axon.ivy Engine.
-The Email address of administrators are used to send mail notifications if license problems occur.
+The Email address of administrators are used to send mail notifications if licence problems occur.

 Optionally, disable the AJP protocol connector of the Axon.ivy Engine internal web server in the :ref:`ivy-webserver-yaml` file of the